Bit-Quill/valkey-glide/go/DEVELOPER.md

 export PATH="$PATH:$HOME/go/bin"
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 source "$HOME/.cargo/env"
+# Check that the protobuf compiler is installed.
+A minimum version of 3.20.0 is required.
+protoc --version
 # Check that the Rust compiler is installed
 rustc --version
 ```